ibm-cloud-docs/assistant/dialog-runtime.md

     For each node that you want to opt in to disambiguation, complete the following steps:

     1. Click to open the node in edit view.
     1. In the *external node name* field, describe the user task that this dialog node is designed to handle.
-For example, *Open an account*.
+For example, *Cancel an account*.

         ![Shows where to add the external node name information in the node edit view.](images/disambig-node-purpose.png)